 With the rising costs of gas, electricity, fuel and food it’s no surprise many people in the UK are struggling to make ends meet.
-Regardless of whatever you’re earning, and even if you’ve got into the habit of saving, extra expenses always find a way a way of creeping in overtime and squeezing your budget.
+Regardless of whatever you’re earning, and even if you’ve got into the habit of saving, an unexpected expense can disrupt your budget.

 Write down all of your expenses

 Before anything else, write down all your expenses for an average day.
 How many times have you handed over £1 and thought, “Oh, it’s only £1,” and then repeated this same process every day for several months?
 Our tip is to be mindful of where you plan on spending your pennies and write down everything you spend for a whole month – you’re then able to see where you can cut costs in the future.

 Not everyone can cut out driving completely, but it’s good to make reasonable compromises.
 If your commute to work isn’t too far away, consider biking or walking – not only will you spend less on fuel but you will get more exercise too and feel much healthier.

 For a longer commute, you could consider an e-bike.
 These have an electric motor and battery to boost you along when cycling and making those long rides a doddle even for the non-cyclist.